Standardizing Electronic Resource Management

 Introduction

 Awhile ago now, I conducted some historical research on a librarian named Ralph Parker.
-Inspired by technological advances in automation, specifically the use of the punched cards and machines, Parker began to apply this technology to library circulation processes in the 1930s and thus became the first person to automate part of the library's work flow.
+Inspired by technological advances in automation, specifically the use of punched cards and machines, Parker began to apply this technology to library circulation processes in the 1930s.
+He thus became the first person to automate part of the library's workflow.
 By the mid-1960s, Parker's decades long pursuit of library automation led to some major advances, including the founding of OCLC.
 Meanwhile, the punched card system he continued to develop eventually led to massive increases in circulation and better service to patrons.
 In the mid-60s he wrote the following about the installation and launch of a new punched card system to help automate circulation:

 I think about that quote often.
 When I read that in his annual report in the archives at the University of Missouri, I could feel his giddiness with these results.
-Until this achievement, when a patron borrowed an item from the library, the process involved completing multiple forms in order to be sure that accurate records were kept.
+Until this achievement, borrowing from the library involved completing multiple forms to be sure that accurate records were kept.
 Accurate record keeping is important.
-Libraries need to protect their collections but also provide access to them.
+Libraries need to protect their collections but also provide access to them, and this is not possible without accuracy.
 As stated in the Flexner (1927):

 it is necessary that the library have control of these circulating books in several ways.
 It [the library] must know where they are, it must lay down rules to see that thoughtless people do not retain the books in their possession unfairly, and it must provide means for securing their prompt return.
 These and many other considerations combine to make it necessary for the [ circulation ] department to install and maintain very efficient methods to control the circulation of books, which are commonly known as routines (p.
 6).

-What were those routines in the 1930s and thenabouts?
+What were those routines in the 1930s?
 Why was Parker so excited about his system taking only four seconds to check out a work?
 Well, two routines are important for circulation.
 The first involves membership and the second involves charging or checking out works.

 Membership

-First, if the patron was not yet a member of a library, then they had to register to become one; hence, the first routine was to check their membership and register them as borrowers if they were not yet a member or if their membership had expired.
-If this was a public library, then the process might vary a bit depending if the member was an adult or a youth (or juveniles in the lingo of the time).
-Regardless, this routine basically involved completing an application card, creating a member record and filing that away for the library's use, and then giving the borrower a card of their own, i.e., their borrower's card.
+First, if the patron was not yet a member of a library, then they had to register to become one.
+Hence, the first routine was to check their membership and register them as borrowers if they were not yet a member or if their membership had expired.
+If this was a public library, then the process varied depending if the member was an adult or a youth (or juveniles in the lingo of the time).
+This routine involved completing an application card, creating and filing a member record, and issuing the borrower a card of their own, i.e., their borrower's card.

 Charging

 Once membership status was confirmed or created, then the circulation librarian employed a system to charge books to the borrower.
 Several systems had been employed up through the late 1920s, including the ledger system, the dummy system, the temporary slip system, the permanent slip or card system, the Browne system, and eventually the Newark charging system (see Flexner, 1927, pp. 73-82 for details).
-Assuming the librarian in the 1930s used the Newark system, when a book was to be checked out, the librarian needed to enter the details on a "book card, a date slip and a book pocket for each book" (Flexner, 1927, p.
+Assuming the librarian in the 1930s used the Newark system, the librarian entered the details on a "book card, a date slip and a book pocket for each book" (Flexner, 1927, p.
 78).
 Flexner goes on to outline the process:

 The date slip is pasted opposite the pocket at the back of the book.
 The date which indicates when the book is due to be returned or when issued is stamped on each of three records, the reader's card, the book card and the date slip.
 The borrower's number is copied opposite the date on the book card.
 The date on the date slip indicates at once the file in which the book card is to be found, and the [librarian] assistant is able to discharge the book and release the borrower immediately on the return of the volume (Flexner, 1927, pp. 78-79).

 In essence, charging books or works to patrons involved a lot of paperwork, and you can imagine that it might be prone to error.
-However, the number of systems at the time and the discussions and debates around them show that the processes and routines were steadily becoming standardized, and standardization is a necessary pre-requisite to automation.
+However, the number of charging systems then and the discussions and debates around them show that the processes and routines were steadily becoming standardized.
+Standardization is a necessary pre-requisite to automation.

-Parker's achievement in automation eventually improved the library experience for patrons as well as the librarians at the circulation desk, and indirectly their colleagues throughout the library.
-That is, once circulation standards stabilized, and once technology like punched cards became available generally, then it became possible to automate this process for the library.
+Parker's achievement in automation improved the library experience for patrons and librarians at the circulation desk.
+Similarly, today's electronic resource management systems rely on standardized processes and workflows to ensure libraries can efficiently manage resources and serve patrons, much like Parker's early automation work with circulation.
+This work also indirectly improved processes throughout the library.
+Once circulation standards stabilized and technology like punched cards became available, then it became possible to automate other library processes.
 And this was good; the effects were that automation increased circulation and that an automated circulation process Saved The Time Of The Reader, down to four seconds to be exact!

 This is all to say that standards and technology go hand and hand and that the details matter when thinking about standards.
 How does this relationship work?
-Standards enable multiple groups of competing interests to form consensus around how technologyshould work, and when this happens, multiple parties receive payoffs at the expense of any single party acquiring a monopoly.
-This is true for the design of screwdrivers, the width of railroad tracks, the temperature scale, and certainly also for how information is managed and exchanged.
-The internet and the web wouldn't exist or definitely not exist as we know it if not for the standardization of the Internet Protocol (IP), the Transmission Control Protocol (TCP), the Hypertext Transfer Protocol (HTTP), and other internet and web related technologies that enable the internet and the web to work for so many users regardless of the operating system and the hardware they use.
+Standards enable multiple groups of competing interests to form a consensus around how a technology should work.
+When this happens, multiple parties receive payoffs at the expense of any single party acquiring a monopoly.
+This is true for the design of screwdrivers, the width of railroad tracks, the temperature scale.
+It is certainly true for how information is managed and exchanged.
+The internet and the web wouldn't exist or definitely not exist as we know it if not for the standardization of the Internet Protocol (IP), the Transmission Control Protocol (TCP), the Hypertext Transfer Protocol (HTTP), and other internet and web related technologies.
+These and other standards enable the internet and the web to work for so many users regardless of the operating system and the hardware they use.

 Readings

 Our first article this week by Harris (2006) covers the basic reasons for the existence of NISO (the National Information Standards Organization) and the kinds of standards NISO is responsible for maintaining and creating.
-These standards are directly related to libraries and fall under three broad categories related to Information Creation & Curation, Information Discovery & Interchange, and Information Policy & Analysis.
+These standards are directly related to libraries and fall under three broad categories.
+They deal with Information Creation & Curation, Information Discovery & Interchange, and Information Policy & Analysis.
 There are standards that touch on bibliographic information, indexing, abstracting, controlled vocabularies, and many other library important issues.
-If you have not before paid attention to NISO, you might now start seeing more references to the organization and the standards it publishes, especially because the international library community has worked closely with NISO to develop standards for various aspects of library work.
+If you have not before paid attention to NISO, you might now start seeing more references to the organization and the standards it publishes.
+The international library community has worked closely with NISO to develop standards for various aspects of library work.

 Another historical note: As Harris (2006) elaborates in the article, NISO came into existence in the mid-1930s.
-This was about the same time that Ralph Parker began working on his punched card system.
-Not long before this, in the late 1920s, the first library science graduate program launched at the University of Chicago, and in the early 1930s, the first research based journal started, The Library Quarterly.
-We often hear how long libraries have existed, and it's true that there were quite a few accomplishments before the 1930s, but it is this time period (for these and a number of other reasons) that marks the modern era of libraries.
+This was the same decade that Ralph Parker began working on his punched card system.
+Not long before this, in the late 1920s, the first library science graduate program launched at the University of Chicago.
+In the early 1930s, the first research based journal started, The Library Quarterly.
+We often hear how long libraries have existed (since ancient times), and it's true that there were quite a few accomplishments before the 1930s.
+Yet it is this time period (for these and a number of other reasons) that marks the modern era of libraries.

 Do not burn any bridges!
 Many resources have postcancellation access, which means you need to keep up a working relationship with suppliers; this might also incur a platform access fee going forward, so this needs to be budgeted for in future years.
 Review the license to fully understand what your postcancellation rights to access may be.
 In addition, you may resubscribe to the resources in future years.
 Content is bought and sold by publishers and vendors.
 Therefore, you may end up back with your original vendor a year or two down the line!

-Some of this material is repeated in version 2 of TERMS, but version 2 was created in order to address changes and to include more input from the community.
+Some of this material is repeated in version 2 of TERMS, but version 2 was created to include more input from the community.
 Version 2 also includes a slightly modified outline, and includes the following parts:

 1. Investigating new content for purchase or addition